briceburg/terraform-modpack-dev/README.md

 # terraform-modpack-dev

-develop and release known working sets of modules (aka a "modpack") under a single version.
+develop and release a known working set of modules (aka a "modpack") to a [terraform-modpack-release](https://github.com/briceburg/terraform-modpack-release) repository.

 ## usage